Governor Hochul delivers State of the State address

 ALBANY, N.Y.
-(NEWS10) — On Tuesday, Governor Kathy Hochul will deliver the 2024 State of the State address from the New York State Assembly Chamber at 1 p.m.
+(NEWS10) — On Tuesday, Governor Kathy Hochul delivered the 2024 State of the State address from the New York State Assembly Chamber.
 Ahead of the big speech, she shared some proposals she would like to include in her executive budget.

 Governor Kathy Hochul unveiled NY SWIMS: the New York Statewide Investment in More Swimming.
 Several goals of NY SWIMS include building out municipal pools in high-need areas, deploying pools in urban environments, reinvigorating the free learn-to-swim at state parks, and addressing the statewide lifeguard shortage.